Critical Factors in Outbound Lead Generation Success, Part 1: Agents

-Celebrating the success of the team and each member builds excitement on the floor and builds confidence that goals are attainable.
+Celebrating the success of the team and each member builds excitement on the floor and instills confidence that goals are attainable.

-At Transparent, celebration equates to recognition, and we create a variety of fun and collaborative ways to celebrate success.
-In a job where 95 percent rejection represents a good day, it’s important to keep it lively and fun.
+At Transparent BPO, celebration equates to recognition, and we create a variety of fun and collaborative ways to celebrate success.
+In a job where a 95 percent rejection rate represents a good day, it’s important to keep things lively and fun.